Quedlinburger Lemon Balm

 Melissa officinalis 'Quedlinburger'

-The most fragrant of any lemon balm that you can grow from seed, Quedlinburger has a higher essential oil content than the standard M. officinalis, and makes an attractive tidy mound of green leaves that resist flowering well into the summer.
+The most fragrant and behaved of any lemon balm that you can grow from seed, Quedlinburger has a higher essential oil content than the standard M. officinalis, and makes an attractive tidy mound of green leaves that resist flowering well into the summer.

 Lemon Balm makes an delicious calming tea.
 Leaves can be used fresh or dried.
 Use chilled tea to dilute lemon juice and sugar for an herbal lemonade.
 Add dried leaves to your preferred black tea or herbal substitute (try betony and strawberry leaves if you haven't already!) for a superlative iced tea.
 Combine with chamomile, catnip and lavender and brew just before bedtime to soporific effect.
 Lemon balm is suitable for use with children.